Introduction

 - Anxiety and low frustration tolerance

-Social media and online gaming can also expose young users to cyberbullying and unrealistic expectations, increasing the risk of mental health issues that often require care from a psychiatric treatment centre.
+Social media use and online gaming may expose children to cyberbullying and unrealistic comparisons, increasing the risk of mental health concerns that may require care from a psychiatric treatment centre.

 Sleep Disturbance and Brain Health

-Using screens before bedtime disrupts melatonin production, the hormone responsible for sleep.
-Poor sleep directly affects brain development and can lead to:
+Using screens before bedtime can disrupt melatonin production, a hormone that regulates sleep.
+Poor sleep quality can result in:

-Sleep problems are a common symptom in patients seeking help at a rehabilitation centre near me for screen or internet addiction.
+Sleep disturbances are often reported in individuals seeking help at a rehabilitation centre near me for screen or internet addiction.

 Reduced Social and Communication Skills

-Excessive screen time reduces face-to-face interaction, slowing the development of:
+Excessive screen time can limit face-to-face interaction, affecting the development of:

 - Communication skills